expo/expo/docs/pages/versions/v32.0.0/guides/adhoc-builds.md

 ## Push Notifications aren't working

 If you choose not to upload your Push Notifications credentials, Push Notifications will not work on the Expo client.
-In order to get an Expo client with Push Notifications enabled, you will need to submit another build request and upload your push credentials at the prompt.
+In order to get an Expo client with Push Notifications enabled, you will need to submit another build request and upload or create your push credentials at the prompt.